 Closed on: January 1, Shrove Tuesday, December 24/25/31

-Visit only possible with a guided tour (in German; approximately 45 minutes)
+Monday to Saturday: Visit only with a guided tour (in German; every half hour)

 Trausnitz Castle (including the Chamber of Art and Curiosities):

 5.50 euros regular